lauramhope/pizza-parlor/README.md

 Test: "It will return the cost of the pizza (without toppings) based on the size selected."
 Code: testPizza.costCalculate();
 Expected Output: 'cost: 10'

-Pizza.prototype.toppingsCostCalculate()

-Test: "It will return the cost of each topping added depending on the size of the pizza."
-Code: testPizza.toppingsCostCalculate()
-Expected Output: '9'

 ```
 ## Known Bugs